1021jo/Getting-and-Cleaning-Data-Course-Project/README.md

 The dataset includes the following files:
 =========================================

-- 'README.md’
+- README.md

-- ‘cleandata.txt': The tidy dataset.
+- cleandata.txt: The tidy dataset.

-- ‘codebook.md’: List of all variables.
+- codebook.md: List of all variables.